srijan-paul/AveTS/README.md

 # AveTS
-A scripting language that compiles to Javascript
+A scripting language that compiles to Javascript.
 For information on language syntax and type system, check the doc folder in this repository.

 # Roadmap